fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 ---
-title: 'Next.js, useRouter hook, and testing'
+title: "Next.js, useRouter hook, and testing"
-path: '/next-js-userouter-testing'
+path: "/next-js-userouter-testing"
-date: '2019-09-02'
+date: "2019-09-02"
-author: 'Filip'
+author: "Filip"
-excerpt: 'A quick tip on how to test Next.js components which utilize the useRouter hook.'
+excerpt: "A quick tip on how to test Next.js components which utilize the useRouter hook."
-tags: ['next.js', 'useRouter', 'testing']
+tags: ["next.js", "useRouter", "testing"]
 ---

+> Updates:
+>
+> - 2020-02-20: Updated the example to work with the latest version of Next.js (9.2).

 ## Introduction